mia-platform/miactl/docs/40_examples.md

 ## List Projects

-The list project command will list all poject that the current user can access in the selected company:
+The list project command will list all project that the current user can access in the selected company:

 ```sh
 miactl project list